MoniMurray/shopping-list/TESTING.md

 | As a user I can view the shopping list.                                                                         | 45          | Test logged in user can view message 'Shopping List Empty' or view full shopping list by scrolling up/down the entire list                                                                                                                                                                                                                    | Pass     |
 |                                                                                                                 |             |                                                                                                                                                                                                                                                                                                                                               |

-Full Testing
+### Full Feature Manual Testing

-Full testing was performed on the following devices:
+#### Full feature testing was performed on the following devices:

 - Laptop
 - Samsung
 - iPhone12

-Each device tested the site using the following browsers:
+#### Each device tested the site using the following browsers:

 - Google Chrome
 - Firefox

-Additional testing was taken by friends and family on a variety of devices and screen sizes.
-A Big thank you to CI colleagues for taking the time to thoroughly test the site for me.
+Additional testing was undertaken by friends and family on a variety of devices and screen sizes.
+A Big thank you to them and to my CI colleagues for taking the time to thoroughly test the site for me.

 | Feature                                          | Expected Outcome                                                                                                                                                              | Testing Performed                                      | Result                                                                                                             | Pass/Fail |
 | ------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------ | --------- |